Melasma Treatment: The Complete Guide to Fading Stubborn Dark Patches

 What Is Melasma and Why Is It So Hard to Treat?

 Melasma causes brown or gray-brown patches on your face.
-It usually shows up on the forehead, cheeks, upper lip, and chin.
-It is much harder to treat than simple sun spots.
+It usually appears on the forehead, cheeks, upper lip, and chin.

 The problem is how deep the pigment goes.
 Melasma can sit at the surface, deep in the skin, or both.
 Deep melasma is harder for creams and serums to reach.